Life Experience Credit

 Nontraditional learning experiences considered applicable toward a degree at A&M-Central Texas may include:

 - Military Occupational Specialties (MOSs), ratings, Military Service Schools, and other Military Job Training and Experience as recommended by the American Council on Education (ACE).

-Vocational training acquired at a regionally or nationally accredited institution or recommend by ACE.
+- Vocational training acquired at a regionally or nationally accredited institution or recommended by ACE.

 - Credit by examination for prior learning experience.

 All students, including military and former military personnel, are eligible for credit consideration based on documentation of their prior learning experiences.
 While this credit may not be used for admission purposes, transfer students with life experience credit are encouraged to explore the Bachelor of Applied Arts and Sciences (B.A.A.S.).

 Students with an Associate of Applied Science degree in Nursing (or comparable credential) are encouraged to consider the Bachelor of Science in Nursing, which is an RN to B.S.N. program.
 Students with an Associate of Applied Degree in Aviation Science (or comparable credential) are encouraged to consider the Bachelor of Science in Aviation Science-Professional Pilot program.

 For additional information regarding the military credit evaluation process, please see the Military Transcripts and Credit Evaluation in the catalog.